ddddamian/100-days-of-code/log.md

-### Day 9: January 09, 2018
+### Day 10: January 10, 2018

 **Today's Progress**: Continued the "Vue JS 2 - The Complete Guide" course.
 Completed the third exercise.
+Listened to EP12 of the "freecodecamp" podcast.
 Read...

 **Thoughts** Enjoying Vue JS so far.